Environment

 Our road to net zero

-Our targets align with the Paris Agreement’s most ambitious goal: limiting global warming to 1.5°C. Achieving this requires strong collaboration across the industry, and we are committed to leading that effort.
+Our targets are aligned with the Paris Agreement’s goal of limiting global warming to 1.5°C. Achieving this requires collaboration across the construction value chain, and we are committed to contributing to that transition.

 Circularity and resource efficiency